nodejs/node/doc/api/crypto.md

 string or `Buffer`, `format` is assumed to be `'pem'`; otherwise, `key` must be an object with the properties described above.

+If the format is `'pem'`, the `'key'` may also be an X.509 certificate.

 ### crypto.createSecretKey(key)
 <!-- YAML
 added: REPLACEME